 If you decide that running a 5K is your goal, but you’ve never run before, trying to finish one by the end of your first week of training isn’t the best idea. ”The biggest mistake that new exercisers make is setting incredibly unattainable goals,” says Samantha Clayton, a certified personal trainer and former Olympic sprinter in Malibu, California.
-Starting your first week off by going for your first run in years, several days in a row, will most likely have you throwing in the towel by Wednesday.
+Starting your week off by going for your first run in years, several days in a row will most likely have you throwing in the towel by Wednesday.

 #2: Expecting To See Results Right Away

 Have you been exercising for three straight weeks, yet that extra weight hasn’t budged?
 Even if your body looks no different than when you were choosing couch time over gym time, don’t throw in the towel.
 “Adaptations to the body take time,” says Clayton.
 “The perfectly sculpted guns and buns that you see all over the gym took weeks if not months of training to achieve, but many new exercisers expect immediate results.”

 Success strategy: Just because you can’t see any visible changes yet, doesn’t mean your body isn’t changing.
 Instead of focusing on immediate visible gratification, focus on how you feel instead to stay motivated.
 Chances are you will start to feel better, have more energy, and slowly start to feel less winded and stronger before you’ll actually see your scale weight or dress size drop.
 “The truth is change takes time, so patience is key,” says Clayton.
 Most experts agree that it can take 6 weeks (or more) to begin to see external changes.